Dumaraha

 Dumraha is a village development committee in Sunsari District in the Kosi Zone of south-eastern Nepal.
 According to the State Reformation Act by the Nepal Government, it now lies in two municipalities; Inaruwa Municipality and Ramdhuni Municipality.
 The main wards and villages of Dumaraha are Arta, Sitpur, Marchaya, Kansamadan, and Bankulwa.
-At the time of the 1991 Nepal census, it had a population of 13,215 people living in 2426 individual households.
+At the 1991 Nepal census, it had a population of 13,215 people, living in 2,426 individual households.

 Community schools in the district include Shree Tribhuvan Secondary School, Shera Primary School, Thule Mohor Primary School, and Sanischare Secondary School.
 Private schools include Siddhartha Shikshya Sadan and M.S.
-Standard English School, The Shera River flows by the side of the Ramdhuni forest past Arta village.
+Standard English School, The Shera River flows by the side of the Ramdhuni Forest past Arta village.
 Nearby is Ramdhuni Temple.
 The village is connected by roads but electricity and the development of infrastructure are not as rapid as expected.